alexanderkozlenko/random-org/.github/README.md

 | Signed | `listTickets` | No |
 | Signed | `getTicket` | No |

-- The client supports usage of a custom HTTP message invoker.
 - The client supports only `string` as the type for an optional user data parameter.
 - The client uses only `base64` as a BLOB format in JSON.
 - The client uses only `10` as a base for integers in JSON.